COVID-19 impact on informal workers in Warwick Junction

 AeTs knowledge and long history with urban planning in the area positions them to provide immediate spatial guidelines to ensure safe physical distancing for traders, their customers and passing commuters.
 This immediate work will inform community agreement on detailed spatial configurations and guidelines that respect medical dictates and the practical inputs from informal workers, notwithstanding the pressure on public space.
 Particularly within highly congested public spaces, like Warwick Junction, these guidelines will not only protect informal workers and their customers from COVID-19 infection but will also aid the implementation of physical distancing to avoid harassment by local law enforcement.

 The Kanyenathi action-research project, in which traders were trained to identify and prioritise their infrastructure needs, was carried out over 3 years and ended in 2017.
 Despite the research project coming to an end, this process enabled informal workers to use and hone their skills to interact constructively with the municipality on an ongoing basis.
-Kanyenathi (which means ‘with us’ in isiZulu) is now an established platform which gives traders the opportunity to formally engage with the City regarding infrastructure and maintenance issues in their places of work.
+Kanyenathi (which means ‘with us’ in isiZulu) is now an established platform which gives traders the opportunity to formally engage with the City regarding infrastructure and maintenance issues in their workplaces.
 Kanyenathi community meetings, facilitated by AeT, usually take place every 3 to 4 months and has become an established platform to hold the municipality to account.
-These meetings will provide an opportunity to discuss the immediate needs of informal workers during COVID-19 lockdown and post-lockdown, the various responses including feedback from the City.
+This platform played an influential role, in terms of initiating pandemic related interventions; such as health and spatial protocols, wash stations and the Health Champions programme.

 For more information read Trader leaders engaging with street-based strategies in addressing COVID-19 challenges